Rare Mastiff Dog Breeds

 Early on, differences were developing among the mastiffs.
 Some were being used as shepherds (white with longer muzzles) and the darker, heavier dogs being used in battle.

-From these diverse dogs came the Great Pyrenees, the Dogue de Bordeaux, the Neapolitan Mastiff and many other dogs we still know today, as well as the Mastiff found in England.
+From these diverse dogs came the Great Pyrenees, the Dogue de Bordeaux, the Neapolitan Mastiff and many other dogs we still know today, as well as the Mastiff originating in England.

 The Roman Influence